-This course presents an introductory inquiry into the study of religion and its meaning and truths, emphasizing the historical and structural aspects of religion, religious experience and religious symbols exemplified through various religious traditions.
-The concern of the course is not to inculcate any particular faith or doctrinal position but to develop an understanding and appreciation of basic religious concepts and ideas which influence our century.
+This course presents an introductory inquiry into the study of the philosophy of religion and how philosophers evaluate religious claims.
+The concern of the course is not to inculcate any particular faith or doctrinal position but to develop an understanding and appreciation of basic religious concepts and to give students philosophical tools to evaluate them.